 As previously mentioned Aintree has played host to a number of exciting events over the years.
-A highlight from 2019 was Aintree Music Nights.
+A highlight is live music from the Aintree Music Nights.
 The nights are dedicated to superb racing and electric live music from major artists.
-In 2019 we saw performances from reggae giants UB40 and MADNESS.
 What an ideal setting to enjoy both racing and music, a perfect combination.
-The night is a perfect addition to your summer social calendar.
+On Aintree’s turf, the night is a perfect addition to your summer social calendar, filled with incredible racing and brilliant music acts.
 Get together with friends, colleagues or family and enjoy a night worth savouring.
-We are sure much of the same can be expected from Aintree in 2020 and we are excited to see who will make the line-up.
+Previous headliners have included Deacon Blue, Tom Jones, Craig David, Madness, Jess Glynne, and Kaiser Chiefs.

 The people of Liverpool are brought closer together through Aintree’s community programme.
 Designed to use the magic and power of the Grand National to do wider good for the local community the programme has been a major hit.
 The programme focuses on five important themes that are aimed to help adults and children with wider social issues.